-One day, Umardin Karimbux, who build the Odeon Cinema Hall in Nakuru, was barred from accessing the only cinema hall in town for being an Asian.
+One day, Umardin Karimbux, who built the Odeon Cinema Hall in Nakuru, was barred from accessing the only cinema hall in town for being an Asian.
 Back then, the cinema hall was only open to whites.

-Angered by the incidence, the young man, son of pioneer Indian Nakuru businessman Ibrahim Karimbux decided to put up a cinema that would serve all races.
+Angered by the incident, the young man, son of pioneer Indian Nakuru businessman Ibrahim Karimbux decided to put up a cinema that would serve all races.
 That is how Madil Karimbux house was out up and opened to operations in 1929.
 Today, the building is popularly known as Odeon Cinema, Nakuru.

 The original hall was refurbished by Umardin’s son, Mohammed Karimbux in 1957.
 In was in the same year, Dahyabhal K. Patel who had gotten the franchise to run Odeon Cinema in East Africa took over the building and set up Nakuru’s Odeon Cinema.